 Questions About Infinite Banking

-We've covered a lot in this post, but you may still have questions about the infinite banking system.
-Though you should definitely do extra research before diving in, here are some frequently asked questions about infinite banking answered.
+We've covered a lot in this post, but you may still have questions.
+Though you should do extra research before diving in, here are answers to some frequently asked questions about infinite banking.

 How Do I Take Out Policy Loans?